 Your art studio should be a reflection of your unique style and personality.
 By following these tips, you can create a space that is both functional and inspiring.

 If you’re like me, your art cart is always a bit of a mess.
-Paintbrushes, markers, and other supplies are constantly getting jumbled up, making it hard to find what you need when you need it.
+Paintbrushes, colored pencils, markers, and other supplies are constantly getting jumbled up, making it hard to find what you need when you need it.
 But there is hope!

 By taking a little time to organize your art cart, you can make your life (and your art-making) much easier.